 In order to be an effective surgical instrument processing technician, students need to be detail oriented and possess good organizational skills.
 Students will benefit from developing good communication skills and possess effective time management skills.

 Upon completion of this certificate program, students are expected to able to:

-Clean, disinfect, sterilize, and package surgical instruments and equipment to prepare for use.
+- List the steps to clean, disinfect, sterilize, and package surgical instruments and equipment to prepare for use

-Transport instruments, equipment, and utensils to prepare for cleaning and reprocessing.
+- Identify how instruments, equipment, and utensils are transported to prepare for cleaning and reprocessing

-Maintain inventory of reusable and disposable supplies, equipment, and instruments for distribution.
+- List systems used to track inventory of reusable and disposable supplies, equipment, and instruments for distribution

 Completion: Students must successfully complete 18 semester credit hours to earn a Surgical Instrument Processing Certificate.